saswatmeher/LamForGallery/QUICKSTART.md

 1. Open LamForGallery app
 2. Grant storage permissions when prompted
 3. Navigate to "Agent" tab
-4. A dialog will appear - paste your Gemini API key
-5. Click "OK"
+4. The app will automatically connect to Ollama on localhost

 ### 4. Try It Out!